NoharOSP/Perfect_Works_Build/README.md

 ### New items:

 - NisanCross: Fei exclusive. +32 Ether/Ether Def.
 Same effect as Holy Pendant.
 Obtained after Point Bethlehem events.
 - CCracka GWhip: +90 Attack and Inflicts Fuel Leak on hit.
-Available to buy at Tammuz.
+Available to buy at Tammuz after Gate 2.
 - Lasher GWhip: +75 Attack and Inflicts Camera Damage on hit.
-Available to buy after Gate 1.
+Available to buy in Nisan after Gate 1.
 - Citan Jr Doll: Increases speed by 2.
 Available to buy in the Yggdrasil III in Disc 2 for 60000.
 - Rico Jr Doll: Increases attack by 20.
 Available to buy in the Yggdrasil III in Disc 2 for 60000.
 - Maria Jr Doll: Increases EtherDef by 40.
 Available to buy in the Yggdrasil III in Disc 2 for 60000.